gabrieldelaparra/MyBlazorOnGitHubPages/readme.md

 ![Check that all Actions pass](2020-08-04-17-44-27.png)
 2. Go to our repository `Settings`, `Options` and scroll down to `Github Pages`.
 Enable it, select the newly created `gh-pages` branch and select the `\` path.
 ![Set your github pages](2020-08-04-17-44-55.png)

+Wait a minute or two and check your page as in the image above.

 Voilà.